CLOSE SEARCH

 The intermediate template is not ideal for phased or multi-stage projects as it lacks flexibility, especially for design changes and staging mechanisms and is not generally comprehensive in terms of provisions for adjusting costs due to market changes.

-In many cases yes.
-However, you should expect any form of construction contract that has lawyers involved for the parties to be heavily amended and negotiated.
-The specification will invariably be very important and detailed and this is typically separate.
+You should expect any form of construction contract that has lawyers involved to be heavily amended and negotiated.
+The parties involved will commonly not just be the developer and contractor but others such as 3rd party funders and architects, The specification will invariably be very important and detailed and this is typically separate.

 We provide expert review and advice on JCT standard form contracts, adapting the standard forms to comprehensively reduce risks and include key project requirements and appropriate risk allocation